ck-devlabs/test-qnd-prompt/README.md

 - Return an entry for every valid row.
 - Skip ONLY rows where ALL fields are blank.

+ABSOLUTE CELL-ONLY EXTRACTION RULE

+For LOC # and BLDG #, extract ONLY the text physically printed inside that exact row’s own LOC # and BLDG # cells.

+Ignore visual grouping, repeated section meaning, business meaning, and previous/next rows.

+A blank LOC # cell MUST return locationNumber = "".
+A blank BLDG # cell MUST return buildingNumber = "".

+Example:
+If the visible row has address text but its LOC # cell is blank and its BLDG # cell is blank, return: locationNumber = "" buildingNumber = ""

+Do not infer, copy, inherit, normalize, or propagate LOC # or BLDG # under any circumstance.

 ============================================================
 FIELD MAPPING